bydata/nyt-corona-spiral-chart/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-5-1.png" width="1500" />

-Notice the small breaks in the spiral?
-Two things happening here: First, the scale is expanded slightly, we will disable this default behavior.
-But secondly, *2020 was a leap year*.
+Notice the small breaks in the spiral with every new year?
+Two things are happening here: First, the scale is expanded slightly, we will disable this `ggplot2` default behavior.
+But secondly and more importantly, *2020 was a leap year*.

 I am wondering how the team at New York Times handled it.
 My quick-and-dirty workaround: drop February 29th, 2020.
+Given that we present rolling 7-day averages this seems acceptable.

 In the original plot, the spiral does not start in the center.
 We will add some buffer to the limits of the polar y-axis.